 When you use the best paper stock for printing your projects, your designs look amazing – even fascinating, delighting customers’ sense of sight – and your marketing materials deliver pleasant tactile sensations that customers equate to quality.

-you use the best paper stock for printing your projects, your designs look amazing – even fascinating, delighting customers’ sense of sight – and your marketing materials deliver pleasant tactile sensations that customers equate to quality.
+You use the best paper stock for printing your projects, your designs look amazing – even fascinating, delighting customers’ sense of sight – and your marketing materials deliver pleasant tactile sensations that customers equate to quality.

-“Hand” refers to how a given paper stock feels, and a paper’s hand makes a statement even before it’s printed: soft and luxurious, sleek and bright, textured or smooth, paper characteristics have psychological influence.
+“Hand” refers to how a given paper stock feels, and a paper’s hand makes a statement even before it’s printed: soft and luxurious, sleek and bright, textured or smooth, paper characteristics have a psychological influence.
 In fact, they can even motivate purchases.

 In a Harvard Business Review article titled Please Touch the Merchandise, Lawrence Williams and Joshua Ackerman reported these findings:

 - People who sat in soft chairs versus hard chairs were willing to offer 28 percent more for automobiles.
 This suggests that people are more susceptible to persuasion when they touch soft objects.

 - Job interviewers believed candidates were more serious when they conducted interviews holding heavy clipboards.
 This suggests that marketing material weight can make a company seem more attractive or qualified.

 - People who drank water from heavy vessels versus flimsy cups believed the water in the heavy vessels to be of higher quality, even though it wasn’t.

 This reinforces the suggestion that customers respond positively to heavy, and negatively to light, flimsy marketing tools.

 From these findings, we can surmise that visual enhancement combined with tactile sensations – or hand – make for the perfect paper stock for any given project.